maryamsh62/Excel-Power-Query-Portfolio-Project---Data-Cleaning-Data-Science-Job-Posting/README.md

 The cleaned dataset is then used to answer several business questions:

-1. Which job titles / position types pay the best?
+1. Which job titles/position types pay the best?

 2. Which U.S. states offer the highest salaries for data roles?